prrao87/dspy-baml-experiments/README.md

-# Experiments with DSPy and BAML
+# Structured outputs using BAML or DSPy

 This repo contains code that runs the same structured output tasks using both DSPy and BAML.
 The goal is not to compare the two frameworks directly, but to explore their capabilities more